 That sourness comes from tamarind an ingredient I adore.
 It has the most incredible earthy rich sour flavour and I use it to provide the sour element for dishes like my Chicken Pathia recipe and in my slow roast duck legs.

 That sourness is given another boost with fresh lime juice at the end.

-Then, of course, we have the heat… That unsurprisingly comes from chili.
+Then, of course, we have the heat… That unsurprisingly comes from chilli.

-You can push the amount of chili up and down depending on your tastes but this recipe should leave you perspiring a little.
+You can push the amount of chilli up and down depending on your tastes but this recipe should leave you perspiring a little.

-I mentioned that my rendang recipe contains a little more sauce than a tradition beef rendang recipe.
+I mentioned that my Beef rendang recipe contains a little more sauce than a traditional rendang recipe.

 Why?
 Well because I am a saucy kinda chap!

 This is strictly speaking called a kalio.
 It contains the same ingredients but is cooked in less time and not reduced as far.

 The long slow cooking and the intense reduction of a dry rendang would initially have helped its shelf life.